entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is ?.

 217. Extracleithrum: without anteroventral canal (0), with anteroventral canal (1).
 Character 217 is linked with character 216.
-> Clement *et al.* (in review), Character 217.
+> Clement *et al.* (2024), Character 217.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is ?.

 218.Extracleithrum and clavicle, dorsal extent of: extracleithrum extends more dorsally than clavicle (0), extracleithrum and clavicle extend dorsally approximately at the same level (1), clavicle extends more dorsally than the extracleithrum (2).  (ordered)
-> Clement *et al.* (in review), Character 218.
+> Clement *et al.* (2024), Character 218.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "This character is not polarized based on out-group comparison because the out-groups do not have an extracleithrum.
+> - Clement *et al.* (2024): "This character is not polarized based on out-group comparison because the out-groups do not have an extracleithrum.
 However, in basal actinistians both elements extend approximately at the same level (e.g., *Miguashaia bureaui*) or the clavicle extends slightly more dorsally than the extracleithrum (e.g., *Miguashaia grossi*).
 The three character-states form a morphocline.
 Character 218 is linked with character 216.“

 > - The coding of *Qujingodus* is ?.

 219. Cleithrum and clavicle: not forming a prominent postbranchial lamina (0), forming a prominent postbranchial lamina (1)
-> Clement *et al.* (in review), Character 219.
+> Clement *et al.* (2024), Character 219.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is ?.

 220. Clavicle: not hypertrophied (0), hypertrophied (1).
-> Clement *et al.* (in review), Character 220.
+> Clement *et al.* (2024), Character 220.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The clavicle is considered to be hypertrophied to take into account the condition in *Foreyia maxkuhni* (Cavin *et al.*, 2017, figs. 1A-C, 2A-B).
+> - Clement *et al.* (2024): "The clavicle is considered to be hypertrophied to take into account the condition in *Foreyia maxkuhni* (Cavin *et al.*, 2017, figs. 1A-C, 2A-B).
 With the exception of the postparietal shield, the clavicle is the largest element in *Foreyia*; it is approximately twice the size of the operculum, and represents approximately a fourth of the size of the head."

 > - The coding of *Qujingodus* is ?.

 221. Facet posterior to glenoid: absent (0), present (1)
-> Clement *et al.* (in review), Character 221.
+> Clement *et al.* (2024), Character 221.

 > - Character XX in 'early gnathostome phylogeny dataset'.